Absurdly Dedicated Worker

 - In the Looney Tunes short "Southern Fried Rabbit", Bugs Bunny encounters Yosemite Sam as a Confederate soldier guarding the Mason-Dixon line 80-odd years after the end of the American Civil War.
 When informed of this fact, Sam replies, "I ain't no clockwatcher!"

-- WALL•E keeps trying to clean up Earth's surface after all humans have left even though he is the only robot still functioning and no real progress has been made in several hundred years.
+- The titular robot himself, a garbage disposal droid, keeps trying to clean up Earth's surface after all humans have left even though he is the only WALL-E unit still functioning and no real progress has been made in several hundred years.

 - Played straight with "The Sorcerer's Apprentice" short in Fantasia.
 Mickey, as the Apprentice, sets a magic broom to the task of fetching water from a well and pouring it into a cauldron, then goes to sleep and wakes to the room flooded with water since he never told the broom to stop.
 Then he finds he can't stop it and when he tries chopping the broom to bits, every bit becomes a new broom, all "programmed" to fetch water and throw it into the cauldron.
 It takes the return of the Sorcerer himself to stop the brooms (and save the apprentice from drowning).